validatedpatterns/docs/requirements/community.md

 1. TOC
 {:toc}

+## tl;dr

-**What is it:** Best practice implementations conforming to the Validated Patterns implementation practices **Purpose:** Codify best practices and promote collaboration between different groups inside, and external to, Red Hat **Creator:** Customers, Partners, GSIs, Services/Consultants, SAs, and other Red Hat teams
+* **What are they:** Best practice implementations conforming to the Validated Patterns implementation practices
+* **Purpose:** Codify best practices and promote collaboration between different groups inside, and external to, Red Hat
+* **Creator:** Customers, Partners, GSIs, Services/Consultants, SAs, and other Red Hat teams

-### Requirements
+## Requirements

 General requirements for all Community, Validated, and Supported patterns